okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 <ApiLifecycle access="ie" />
 <ApiLifecycle access="ea" />

-> **Note:** This feature is only available as a part of the Identity Engine and is in self-service Early Access.
+> **Note:** This self-service Early Access feature is only available as a part of the Identity Engine.
 To enable this feature, see [Early Access](/docs/reference/releases-at-okta/#early-access-ea).
 For information on the Identity Engine, [contact support](mailto:dev-inquiries@okta.com).

 ### Access simulation